tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 >     }
 {% endhighlight %}

 The data type for `Config` is pretty simple.
-It has two fields: one for the environment and one for the database connection pool.
-We'll define another data type for the environment, and we're using Persistent's `ConnectionPool` for the database connection pool.
+It has two fields.
+The first is the environment, which uses a data type we'll define shortly.
+The second is Persistent's `ConnectionPool`.

 {% highlight hs %}
 > data Config = Config